Advertiser disclosure

 In-state tuition

 Another way that DACA students can make college more affordable is to take advantage of in-state tuition.
 In-state tuition is typically significantly lower than out-of-state tuition.
-According to NCSL, at least 19 states currently allow undocumented students to pay the in-state tuition rate at public colleges and universities.
+According to NILC, at least 24 states currently allow undocumented students to pay the in-state tuition rate at public colleges and universities.
 However, students are usually required to have lived in the state for a number of years to qualify for in-state tuition.
 In-state vs. out-of-state tuition charges are left to the discretion of colleges and universities in most other states.
 Six states — Alabama, Arizona, Georgia, Indiana, Missouri, and South Carolina — have laws specifically prohibiting undocumented students from qualifying for in-state tuition.

 Working